danny-burrows/img_to_txt/README.md

 ## Platforms Supported

-Only tested on Linux so far but minimal changes would be needed to support other platforms.
+Only tested on Linux so far however minimal changes would be needed to support other platforms.

 ## Build